makersacademy/chitter-challenge/README.md

 gem 'rake'

-THE FOLLWING USER STORIES HAVE BEEN IMPLEMENTED:
+THE FOLLOWING USER STORIES HAVE BEEN IMPLEMENTED:
 I want to sign up for Chitter so that I can post messages (peeps) on Chitter as me I want to log in to Chitter So that I can post messages (peeps) I want to log out of Chitter so that others cannot post messages (peeps) on Chitter as me